SnPreethi/Luminous_Echo/README.md

 Wave your hands over the coffee cups to trigger different notes.
 Experiment with varying light levels to control volume and vibrato.
 Each cup represents a distinct musical note, offering a diverse range of sound possibilities.

 ## CREDITS
 This project was created by Preethi Somayajula as a demonstration of the integration of sensor technology and musical instruments.
-This work is inspired from the original creator - @bonniee.
+This work is inspired from the original creator - [bonniee](https://github.com/bonniee).